Audi A6: S6

 The Audi S6 performance variant was introduced in the Frankfurt Motor Show, and produced from early 2006 until 2011.
-It is powered by a 5.2-litre Fuel Stratified Injection (FSI) V10 engine producing 320 kW and 540 Nm of torque.
+It is powered by a 5.2-litre Fuel Stratified Injection (FSI) V10 engine producing 320 kW and 540 Nm of torque, a de-tuned engine taken from the Lamborghini Gallardo.
 The S6 reaches 100 km/h from a standstill in 5.2 seconds and a quarter mile in 13.5 seconds.